Private client law in Guernsey: overview

 Under the regime relating to légitime, a forced heir cannot be compelled to enforce their rights in the estate (see Question 24, Previous regime).
-It was common for a testator to request in a will the forced heir not to enforce his rights.
-This relies on the goodwill of the forced heir.

 A spouse can agree to waive their rights of life enjoyment by registering a contract to that effect in court.